 - Stretch the lining over the inserts, making sure they’re covered completely, especially if you’re using microfiber as it can irritate the skin.

 That’s it!
-Your pocket diaper is ready for baby!
+Your pocket diaper is ready for your baby!

 Even with those difficulties, most inserts will fit inside most one-size pocket diapers.